chros73/bscpylgtv/README.md

 Here is a simplified version of the [image processing pipeline](https://displaycalibrations.com/images/LG_OLED_Video_Signal_Chain_Diagram_Picture.png) (there may be other not fully known/understood changes).

 Calibration commands can only be run while in calibration mode (controlled by `start_calibration` and `end_calibration`).
+Some of the calibration commands aren't used (question mark behind the name of the method) depending on the model/firmware.
 Most of the commands can be run in any mode, except for `set_tonemap_params` that is only for HDR10+HLG and `set_dolby_vision_config_data` that is only for Dolby Vision.
 In general, `set_1d_en_*` (de-gamma, re-gamma) and `set_3by3_gamut_data_*`(3x3 color matrices) commands should only be used when using a unity/custom 3D LUT.